TienNguyen002/Scientific_Research_Management_System/README.md

 - Clean RESTful APIs and layered architecture.
 - Statistical reporting by department and semester.
 - 200+ topics and 120+ users supported in testing phase.
-- Presented at faculty-level tech showcase and received top evaluation.

 ---